-- 5.8 A Decision may be made by the Commission in relation to the applicability of any exclusion or exemption listed in Figure 1.
-As discussed at paragraph 1.7 of this Guideline, Block Exemption Orders may only be issued by the Commission in relation to Excluded Agreements. - 5.9 Where similar agreements enhancing overall economic efficiency are commonly used by undertakings throughout a market, it may be more appropriate for undertaking(s) or Associations to consider seeking a Block Exemption Order for such agreements rather than apply separately for a Decision regarding their specific agreement.
-This is a matter which should be discussed with the Commission prior to making any application. - 5.10 There is no need for the Commission to make a Decision before it issues a Block Exemption Order.
+- 5.7 A Decision may be made by the Commission in relation to any exclusion or exemption listed in Figure 1.
+As discussed at paragraph 1.7 of this Guideline, Block Exemption Orders may only be issued by the Commission in relation to Excluded Agreements. - 5.8 Where similar agreements enhancing overall economic efficiency are commonly used by undertakings throughout a market, it may be more appropriate for undertaking(s) or Associations to consider seeking a Block Exemption Order for such agreements rather than apply separately for a Decision regarding their specific agreement.
+This is a matter which should be discussed with the Commission prior to making any application. - 5.9 There is no need for the Commission to make a Decision before it issues a Block Exemption Order.

-Lodging applications
+Lodging Applications

-- 5.11 Paragraphs 6.16 and 11.13 of this Guideline set out certain information to be included in Applications for Decisions and Block Exemption Applications respectively.
-Form AD, which is the relevant form for an Application for a Decision, will be available on the Commission's website. - 5.12 Applicants will generally be required to provide further information during the course of the Commission's review.
-Applicants will be expected to provide timely responses to any such information requests. - 5.13 Where documents in support of applications are not available in English or Chinese, the applicant should provide a translation into one of these languages.
-In the appropriate circumstances, the Commission may require translations only of relevant extracts. - 5.14 The Commission will publish the most up-to-date requirements for applications on its website to assist applicants.
+5.10 Form AD and Form BE set out the minimum information to be included in Applications for Decisions and Block Exemption Applications.
+These forms will be available on the Commission's website.
+Further detail on information required by Form AD and Form BE respectively are at paragraphs 6.16 and 11.13 of this Guideline.

+- 5.11 Applicants may, and generally will, be required to provide further information during the course of the Commission's review.
+Applicants will be expected to provide timely responses to any such information requests. - 5.12 Where documents in support of submissions are not available in English or Chinese, the applicant should provide a translation into one of these languages.
+In the appropriate circumstances, the Commission may require translations only of relevant extracts. - 5.13 The Commission will publish and update on its website further requirements as to the format, number of electronic and/or paper copies, the relevant email address(es) to be used for submissions and other practical requirements to assist applicants.